PatrickAllenCooper/FM-LLM-Solver/README.md

 # FMLLMSolver: Barrier Certificate Generation using LLMs

+## Recent Code Improvements

+This codebase has recently undergone significant refactoring and improvements to enhance usability, clarity, and maintainability:

+1. **Enhanced Documentation**:
+   - Improved docstrings in all core functions following NumPy style
+   - More comprehensive in-line comments explaining complex logic
+   - Better structured section headings in code files

+2. **Improved Error Handling**:
+   - More robust error handling and validation in critical functions
+   - Better reporting of error conditions with detailed messages
+   - Graceful failure modes with meaningful exit codes

+3. **Code Organization**:
+   - Standardized function structures with clear input/output documentation
+   - Better separation of concerns between data loading, processing, and evaluation
+   - Clearer step-by-step progression in main execution blocks

+4. **Configuration System**:
+   - More detailed comments in configuration file
+   - Improved validation and logging of configuration parameters
+   - Better organization of configuration sections

+5. **Data Processing**:
+   - Enhanced regex patterns for barrier certificate extraction
+   - More robust CSV processing for user IDs
+   - Expanded benchmark system examples

+These changes should make the codebase more accessible, easier to understand, and simpler to extend with new features.

+---

 **FMLLMSolver** explores the use of Large Language Models (LLMs), enhanced by Retrieval-Augmented Generation (RAG) and fine-tuning, to assist in or automate the generation of **barrier certificates** for autonomous systems.
 The core idea is to leverage a knowledge base built from relevant research papers to improve the LLM's ability to propose valid barrier functions for given system dynamics.

 ---